 From the theoretical results we know the ordering of the three rules: $E[A^{Bayes}] \ge E[A^{ShPath}] \ge E[A^{RNeighbor}]$ (Proposition 1) and that they coincide in special cases (Proposition 2).
-Let us now assess how large the difference between the three rules are.
-Figure 5 illustrates how accuracy depends on the applied rule for different levels of signal quality q and link reliability r.
+Let us now assess how large the differences between the three rules are.
+Fig. 5 illustrates how accuracy depends on the applied rule for different levels of signal quality q and link reliability r.
 The illustrated simulations use Erdös-Rényi random networks of N = 20 nodes with mean degree z = 5.
 The left panels show results for $N_S = 1$ source node, the right panels for $N_S = 5$ source nodes.

-Clearly, accuracy of all rules is weakly increasing in signal quality and weakly increasing in link reliability r.
-In the extreme case of r = 0.5, we have accuracy of random guessing since the information about the source node(s) cannot be used to judge other nodes when links are independent of type.
-The other extreme case of r = 1, leads to relatively high accuracy and will be further discussed below.
-Most importantly, Figure 5 illustrates that for intermediate values of link reliability r, the rules significantly differ in accuracy.
-For instance, in the top left panel at r = 0.8, accuracy of the Bayesian rule (around 80%) is substantially higher than accuracy of the shortest path rule (around 70%), which in turn is substantially higher than accuracy of the random neighbor rule
+Clearly, accuracy of all rules is weakly increasing in signal quality q and weakly increasing in link reliability r.
+Fig. 5 illustrates that, for intermediate values of link reliability r, the rules significantly differ in accuracy.
+For instance, in the top left panel at r = 0.8, accuracy of the Bayesian rule (around 80%) is substantially higher than accuracy of the shortest path rule (around 70%), which in turn is substantially higher than accuracy of the random neighbor rule (slightly above 60%).
+Considering the other depicted settings of signal quality q and number of source nodes N_s , there are again levels of link reliability r with significant differences between the three rules.
+Hence, we receive the following first result: